TIBCOSoftware/snappydata/docs/best_practices/memory_management.md

 At the start, each of the two pools is assigned a fraction of the available memory.
 While this fraction is allocated, SnappyData allows each pool to "balloon" into the other if capacity is available subject to following rules:

-TODO: review these rules.
-Correct the verbiage - Jags

 * The storage pool can grow to the execution pool if the execution pool has some capacity, but not beyond the `max_storage_size`.

 * If the storage pool cannot borrow from the executor pool, it can evict some of its own blocks to make space for incoming blocks.